triton-inference-server/server/docs/examples/stable_diffusion/README.md

 Use the NGC PyTorch container, to export and convert the models.

 ```
-# Replace yy.mm with year and month of release.
-Eg. 22.08
 docker run -it --gpus all -p 8888:8888 -v ${PWD}:/mount nvcr.io/nvidia/pytorch:yy.mm-py3

 pip install transformers ftfy scipy